Africans in Canada

 Despite the prejudice and discrimination blacks have had to encounter in Canada, black contributions to Canadian history and culture have been many.
 Unlike peoples of African descent living in India, Canadians of African origins, whether children of maroons or recently arrived immigrants, have created and maintained connections to Africa.
 As described in this module, blacks tend to live together and therefore had the ability to keep African cultural practices alive.
 Black communities formed churches and other social institutions.
 They published their own newspapers such as the Canadian Observer and the Clarion.
 Peoples of African origin have produced unique styles of dance, music and art.

 Please complete that following questions and activities.
-When you are finished, please place them in you Activity Journal.

 - How did Africans come to Canada?
 When and why did they come?